franbonafina/meli-client/README.md

-# Simple Django Login and Registration
+# Login with Django authorize by MercadoLibre and interact with the API

-An example of Django project with basic user functionality.
+A django app that interact with MercadoLibre api  https://developers.mercadolibre.com/en_us/api-docs .

 ## Functionality

-- Log in
+- Log in (MercadoLibre credentials outh)
-    - via username & password
-    - via email & password
-    - via email or username & password
-    - with a remember me checkbox (optional)
+- Create a publication of an particular product .
+- Handle errors .
+- List your active publications .
+- Log out
 - Create an account
-- Log out
-- Profile activation via email
-- Reset password
-- Remind a username
-- Resend an activation code
+- Change password & Resend an activation code
-- Change password
-- Change email
-- Change profile
 - Multilingual: English, Spanish

 ## Installing